techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="create-runtime-environment"></a>Create a new Neo Runtime Environment
 During Java application deployment to SAP Cloud Platform, you will be using Java EE 6 Web Server runtime.

-1. Download the latest version of Java EE 6 Web Profile from here <https://tools.hana.ondemand.com/#cloud>
+1. Download the latest version of Java EE 7 Web Profile TomEE 7 from here <https://tools.hana.ondemand.com/#cloud>
 	![](images/07_02.png)

 1. Extract it in a folder on your disk